teracow/read-codebook/README.md

 ---
 ###**Description:**

-1. The user supplies a SQLite database file created in **[Codebook](https://www.zetetic.net/codebook/)**.
+1. The user supplies the path and filename to a SQLite database file created in **[Codebook](https://www.zetetic.net/codebook/)** (usually strip.db).

-2. The user enters their **Codebook** passphrase.
+2. Enter the **Codebook** passphrase to decrypt this dB.

-3. A decrypted (plaintext) version of the database is then written to a new file.
+3. A decrypted (plaintext) database is then written to a new file located in /dev/shm.

 4. The user can then elect to open the included Python reader to examine the plaintext database contents.
-There is an option to write particular entries to text files.
+There is an option to write particular entries to text files in the working directory.

 5. They can then delete this plaintext database file.